top of page

 Gluttony, when habitual, can hinder personal growth in several ways:

-1. Physical and Emotional Imbalance: Overindulgence often leads to negative health outcomes, such as fatigue or dissatisfaction, which can drain energy needed for personal growth.
+1. Physical and Emotional Imbalance: Overindulgence often leads to negative health outcomes, such as increased weight or dissatisfaction, which can affect lives by draining energy needed for personal growth.

 2. Avoidance of Emotional Growth: Using indulgence to escape discomfort can prevent individuals from confronting and addressing the deeper issues driving their behavior.